The word “psychedelic” comes from the Greek which means mind manifesting.

 I have had the extraordinary good fortune to take part in an MDMA Phase 2 Clinical Trial through the FDA and MAPS (see more below) as a result of my breast cancer diagnosis in 2015.
 Participating in that Study restored me to full vitality, and emotional and spiritual health and well-being!

 The remarkable results that I have experienced, witnessed, and supported in this work inspire me to continue to advance this work so that it can be accessible, available, and affordable for everyone who could benefit from its extraordinary promise.

 If you are interested in my performances, presentations, podcasts and more related to psychedelic medicines, please go here.

 Ketamine is currently the only legal psychedelic (along with cannabis in some states, including California), and is available at many clinics for the treatment of depression, anxiety, acute suicidality, addiction, and obsessive-compulsive disorder.
-Along with three colleagues, I have recently founded and opened the first psychedelic-assisted psychotherapy clinic in Sonoma County — Temenos Center for Integrative Psychotherapy — where we currently provide ketamine-assisted psychotherapy, and are gearing up for the FDA Expanded Access Program for MDMA (more on that later).
-If you want to know more about ketamine, and our ketamine services, go here:
+While I am no longer affiliated with Temenos, I was a co-founder, along with three colleagues, of that first psychedelic-assisted psychotherapy clinic in Sonoma County.

 A Short History of MDMA & Psilocybin